Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

+On the other hand, in \cite{con} A. Connes proves that his functional also reproduces the classical case.
+Thus, we conclude that, in the context of differential geometry, both the non--commutative analytical Yang--Mills equation and the non--commutative geometrical Yang--Mills equation coincide with the classical Yang--Mills equation, as expected. \end{Remark}

-Clearly, the novelty of the theory presented in this subsection lies in the formulation of the non–commutative geometrical Yang--Mills equation.
+Clearly, the novelty of the theory of Section 5.3 lies in the formulation of the non--commutative geometrical Yang--Mills equation.
 Since equations (\ref{4.3.f29}), (\ref{ymgeometric}) are proper generalizations of the {\it classical} Yang--Mills equation, the following questions naturally arise in the context of non--commutative geometry: